spenclark/insurance-estimator/app_backend/readme.md

 ## Objectives and Architecture

 This app helps would-be users understand the long-term value of life insurance policies.
 The model that suggests values and policies is programmatic and can be adapted for different insurance providers.
-User queries are stored in a SQL database and passed back to the browser as a function to be displayed graphically.
+User queries are stored and then synthesized w/ a policy sheet and then PUT back onto the user object.

 The majority of the logic for this project is placed on the server-side because it would let contributors
 1. Ship complex features faster (e.x data science and analytics)